 Now let’s look at what you do when you do discover a problem of the nature we’ve been discussing.
 If your policy is to terminate employment and prosecute employee theft, do you follow through?
 If you don’t, this is a sure way to build resentment and mistrust among the team members who do follow the rules, and it may encourage those who have been tempted to steal from you and haven’t to cross the line.

 Of course, you also need eyes on the inventory itself, and in several ways.
 Surely you conduct at least a yearly inventory, but do you reconcile losses down to the individual SKU level (and can you see why doing spot checks and inventory versus invoice evaluations can catch a problem faster)?
 Video surveillance can be a smart move for many businesses, especially when cameras are included in the receiving area and inventory storage areas, outside around trash bins, and are thoughtfully arranged to eliminate blind spots where goods can be grabbed or stashed unnoticed by others.

 The bottom line is that while you want to trust your employees — and you should, for whatever level of responsibility you’ve entrusted them with — sooner or later it’s likely that one who’s not trustworthy will slip through your processes or a good employee will turn rogue.
 It’s the processes you put in place to catch them sooner rather than later that can make or break your business.

 Did You Know?

-NSSF partners with a renowned, U.S.-based company to offer its members discount in employee screening services?
+NSSF partners with a renowned, U.S.-based company to offer its members discount on employee screening services?
 This affinity benefits company can verify social security numbers and addresses and perform multi-state criminal background checks, sex-offender registry checks and terrorist search checks, as well as credit checks, drug testing, education and previous employment verifications and other services.
 To learn more, log-in to the members-only side of nssf.org and visit the complete list of affinity benefit providers.
-Need to join or upgrade your membership?
-Click here.
+Join or upgrade your membership.